bartlomiejn/dof-rendering/README.md

+![Example image](https://raw.githubusercontent.com/bartlomiejn/dof-rendering-metal/master/dof_rendering.gif)

 # DoF rendering

-- Loading of OBJ model files
+- Loading and rendering OBJ model files
-- Rendering of OBJ model files
-- Translation, rotation and scale animation of models
+- Transformation animation of models
+- Depth of field rendering:
   - Masking of out of / in focus parts of image
   - Gaussian blur with approximated constant coefficients of out of focus parts of image
   - Composition of both elements into end image

-# TODO
+# In progress
-- Rendering passes optimization
-- Sampling issues that give the grid effect

-![Example image](https://raw.githubusercontent.com/bartlomiejn/dof-rendering-metal/master/dof_rendering.gif)
+- Refactoring of the rendering engine for more flexibility
+- Circle of confusion and bokeh implementation